ReliSA/STePSEnHECs-PaCt/catalogue/Learning_isle.md

 Without a power connection, use in hybrid scenarios is hardly possible.
 However, cabling can be a major challenge, especially when redesigning existing rooms.
 Building management should be involved in the planning at an early stage.

 Furthermore, when setting up Learning isles, particular attention must be paid to the acoustics of the room, as unlike [Learning alcoves](Learning_alcove.md) or [Learning corners](Learning_corner.md), there are no protective walls to absorb sound.
 Conversations at the Learning isles must not increase the noise level in the room too much, while at the same time the group must be able to learn in peace.
 This can be remedied by mobile sound walls that can be added as required.
-Flexible curtain systems [[KOH'23]](../References.md) can be used to temporarily turn Learning isles into protected work areas.
+[Flexible Curtain System](Flexible_Curtain_System.md) can be used to temporarily turn Learning isles into protected work areas.

 ## Consequences